 The webclient UI can be configured to include content from other web apps.
 This allows you to extend the webclient UI with your own functionality.
-This is used by the webtagging apps autotag and tagsearch, and there are also some examples in the omero-webtest repository.
+This is used by the webtagging app and there are also some examples in the omero-webtest repository.